Top Mealtime Tips for Autistic Children

 Finding foods that your autistic child likes is more than a taste issue.
 Texture, taste, color, cutlery, smells, and a lack of hunger awareness can all lead to struggles at mealtime.
-Having safe foods (known foods that are preferred) can help reduce sensory overload, especially when in new environments.
+Safe foods (known foods that are preferred) can help reduce sensory overload, especially in new environments.
 Social standards have many looking down on those who give in to a child’s eating habits.
-While understandable for some, for autistic children this just isn’t the case.
+While understandable for some autistic children, this isn’t the case.

-Going out to eat is extremely stressful for neurodiverse individuals.
+Going out to eat is highly stressful for neurodiverse individuals.
 This is due to sensory overload from lights, sounds, people, smells, and other sensory stimuli.
-Having safe foods helps to reduce additional stress or anxiety to your child’s day.
-Doing so is more of a priority than a few comments from other people, no matter what the food may be that you are letting them eat.
+Having safe foods helps to reduce additional stress or anxiety in your child’s day.
+Doing so is more of a priority than a few comments from others, no matter what the food you are letting them eat.

 Invest in a portable cutlery set

-Some autistic children struggle to eat food out of a packet or having their foods touch one another.
-Having a seperated plate, specific cutlery set, or a cup can be a life saver.
-You can pop these items into a bag and take them wherever you are going.
+Some autistic children struggle to eat food out of a packet or have their foods touch one another.
+Having a separate plate, specific cutlery set or a cup can be a lifesaver.
+You can pop these items into a bag and take them wherever you go.
 Having two sets of these items in the same color, pattern and style will also be a good idea.
 After all, accidents happen, and as a parent, you always need a backup plan!!

-Having something with their favorite tv character on is also encouraging when they sit to eat.
+They are having something with their favorite tv character is also encouraging when they sit to eat.
 If your child gets distracted, you can bring them back by saying, look what the elephant is doing.
 Sometimes having the elephant in the room can be a good thing!

 It’s not just your child that needs things to be easier sometimes.
-Taking care of your emotional needs when you are exhausted is important in function while maintaining your sanity.
+Taking care of your emotional needs when you are exhausted is essential while maintaining your sanity.

 Try not to get cross.

-As difficult as it may be, getting cross with a child at mealtimes most of the time is usually caused by frustration.
+As difficult as it may be, getting cross with a child at mealtimes is usually caused by frustration.
 When a child has autism, the problem you face is that they will not always understand why you’re angry.
-Autistic children often find facial expressions hard to read, all they can hear are the cross or angry words being said to them.
+Autistic children often find facial expressions hard to read.
+All they can hear are the cross or angry words being said to them.
 If they struggle with verbal communication, all they will hear is noise.

-Understanding autism is difficult enough for an adult, so being a child who has, it can be confusing and frustrating.
+Understanding autism is complex enough for an adult, so being a child who has, it can be confusing and frustrating.
 Whatever you are feeling, keep in mind that while your child is probably feeling all sorts of emotions too.
-Keeping calm and gently helping them through their concerns will go much farther in helping autistic children at mealtime
+Keeping calm and gently helping them through their concerns will go much farther in helping autistic children at mealtime.

 Encourage them to play with food.

 Adults spend most of their time at meals telling children not to play with their food.
 However, encouraging your child to play with food away from the dinner table can encourage them when it comes to trying new food.
-Letting them touch the food without trying to force them to try it is more likely to result in them putting it in their mouth and trying it.
-Placing a box at the other side of the room with different types of fruit and asking them to get you one or you collecting it and giving it to them is a useful way of turning learning into a game.
+Letting them touch the food without forcing them to try it is more likely to result in them putting it in their mouth and trying it.
+Placing a box on the other side of the room with different types of fruit and asking them to get you one or you collect it and give it to them is a valuable way of turning learning into a game.